OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-windows.md

 When the volumes are externally mounted to the host filesystem, upgrades between Octopus versions are much easier.
 We can picture the upgrade process with a container as being similar to [moving a standard Octopus Server](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-database-and-server.md) since containers, being immutable, don't themselves get updated.

-Similar to moving an instance, to perform the container upgrade you will need the master key that was used to set up the original database.
-The master key for an Octopus Server in a container can be found by using the container exec command.
+Similar to moving an instance, to perform the container upgrade you will need the Master Key that was used to set up the original database.
+The Master Key for an Octopus Server in a container can be found by using the container exec command.

 ```
 > docker container exec <container name/ID> 'C:\Program Files\Octopus Deploy\Octopus\Octopus.Server.exe' show-master-key --console --instance OctopusServer